V0idpool/Ripify/README.md

 ## 🎵 What Ripify Does

-- **Pulls tracks from Spotify**: Just drop in a public playlist or album, and Ripify will grab the track info.
+- **Pulls tracks from Spotify**: Just drop in a public playlist , album, or track, and Ripify will grab the track info.
+- **Supports Youtube tracks & playlists**: Drop in a Youtube track, or playlist, and Ripify will grab the track info.
 - **Finds audio on YouTube**: It searches YouTube for each track and uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download high-quality MP3s.
 - **Batch downloading**: Grab multiple songs in one go, complete with progress updates and a max concurrent download of 3 (Can be increased).
 - **Pick your folder**: You can choose where your music gets saved.